oddzor/AK2-Javascript/README.md

 ```

-Then the imageURL from the API data is directly used as the image src for the corresponding HTML element.
+Then the URL from the API data is directly used as the src for the corresponding HTML element.

 ```